thespacedoctor/sherlock/docs/source/_includes/usage.rst

         -N, --skipNedUpdate     do not update the NED database before classification -A, --skipAnnotation    do not update the peak magnitudes and human readable text annotations of objects (can eat up some time)
-        -f, --fast              faster but errors in crossmatch table ingest my be misses -h, --help              show this help message
+        -h, --help              show this help message
         -s, --settings          the settings file
         -v, --verbose           print more details to stdout